ThePhD/future_cxx/papers/source/C - embed.md

 # Changelog

+## Revision 4 - December 1st, 2020

+- Added post C meeting fixes to prepare for hopeful success next meeting.
+- Added 2 more examples to C and C++ wording.
+- Vastly improved wording and reduced ambiguities in syntax and semantics.

 ## Revision 3 - October 25th, 2020

 - Added post C++ meeting notes and discussion.
 - Removed type or bit specifications from the `#embed` directive.
 - Moved "Type Flexibility" section and related notes to the Appendix as they are now unpursued.

 ## Revision 2 - April 10th, 2020